AathreyaG/reactai-starter/analysis.md

-### Problem Analysis
+### Problem Statement Analysis

 - **Objective**: Develop an application for the GSA Acquisition Workforce to upload, curate, and publish the Global Supply catalog on platforms like FedMall or GSA Advantage.

 - **Key Features**:
-  - **CSV Upload**: Users should be able to upload CSV files containing product data through a web interface.
+  - **CSV Upload**: Users can upload CSV files through a web interface.
-  - **Search and Edit**: Users should be able to search for products in the catalog and edit their details.
+  - **Data Management**: Users can search and edit product catalogs.
-  - **Download and Publish**: Users should be able to download the catalog or publish it to GSA marketplaces.
+  - **Publication**: Users can download or publish the entire catalog to GSA marketplaces.

+- **Data Structure**:
-- **Data Structure**: The CSV file includes fields such as NSN, rep_office, common_name, Description, Price, UI, and AAC.
+  - Sample CSV fields include NSN, rep_office, common_name, Description, Price, UI, AAC.
+  - The data involves product details like name, description, price, and identifiers.

+- **User Interaction**:
-- **User Interface**: A web-based interface is required for interaction with the application.
+  - Web interface for uploading CSV files.

-- **Tech Stack**: The team has expertise in React, Node.js, AWS, TypeScript, USWDS components, RESTful APIs, Sequelize, and Postgres.
+  - Ability to search and edit the catalog.
+  - Options to download or publish the catalog.

+- **Technical Stack**:
+  - Frontend: React, USWDS components
+  - Backend: Node.js, Restful APIs, Sequelize
+  - Database: Postgres
+  - Platform: AWS
+  - Language: TypeScript

 ### Assumptions

-- The CSV file format is consistent and validated before upload.
+- The CSV upload feature should handle varying file sizes efficiently.
+- Users have permissions to edit and publish catalogs.
-- The application will initially support basic CRUD operations for the catalog.
+- The application will integrate with existing GSA platforms for publishing.
-- User authentication and authorization are not part of the MVP.
-- The application will be deployed on AWS.
+- The scope is limited to the features mentioned; no additional features like user authentication are considered.

-### Areas of Uncertainty
+### Areas of Uncertainty or Ambiguity

-- **File Size Limitations**: The problem statement mentions varying file sizes but does not specify limits.
+- **CSV File Size**: The maximum file size that can be uploaded is not specified.
-- **User Roles**: The statement does not clarify if there are different user roles with varying permissions.
+- **User Roles**: It is unclear if there are different user roles with varying permissions.
-- **Publishing Process**: Details on how the catalog is published to GSA marketplaces are not provided.
+- **Publishing Process**: The exact process for publishing to GSA marketplaces is not detailed.
-- **Data Validation**: Requirements for data validation during upload are not specified.
+- **Error Handling**: There is no mention of how errors during upload or publishing should be handled.

-### MVP Plan
+### MVP Plan (5-6 hours of development time)

 1. **CSV Upload Functionality**:
-   - Implement a simple web interface using React for users to upload CSV files.
+   - Implement a basic web interface using React for CSV file uploads.
-   - Use Node.js and Express to handle file uploads on the backend.
+   - Backend API in Node.js to handle file uploads and store data in Postgres using Sequelize.

+2. **Basic Data Display**:
-   - Store uploaded data in a Postgres database using Sequelize.
+   - Create a simple React component to display the uploaded data in a tabular format.

-2. **Search and Edit Functionality**:
+3. **Search Functionality**:
-   - Implement a basic search feature using React to query the database.
+   - Implement a basic search feature to filter products based on NSN or common name.

+4. **Edit Functionality**:
-   - Allow users to edit product details and update the database.
+   - Allow users to edit product details directly in the table and update the database.

-3. **Download Functionality**:
+5. **Download Feature**:
-   - Provide an option to download the catalog as a CSV file.
+   - Enable users to download the current catalog as a CSV file.

-4. **Basic UI**:
-   - Use USWDS components to create a minimalistic and functional user interface.

-5. **Deployment**:
-   - Deploy the application on AWS using the platform engineer's expertise.

 ### Stretch Goal

 - **Publish Functionality**:
-  - Implement a basic mechanism to simulate publishing the catalog to an external system.
+  - Implement a basic mechanism to publish the catalog to a mock GSA marketplace endpoint.

 ### Deliverables

-- A web interface for CSV file upload.
+- A basic web interface for CSV upload and data display.
-- Backend API for handling file uploads and CRUD operations.
+- Backend API for handling CSV uploads and data storage.
-- A Postgres database schema for storing catalog data.
-- Basic search and edit functionality in the UI.
+- Search and edit functionality for the product catalog.
-- CSV download feature.
+- CSV download feature for the catalog.
-- Deployment on AWS.
-- Documentation for setup and usage.
+- Documentation on how to set up and run the application.
+- Stretch goal: Basic publish functionality to a mock endpoint.

-### Questions for Improving MVP
+### Questions for Improving the MVP

-1. What are the expected file size limits for CSV uploads?
+1. What is the maximum expected size of the CSV files?
 2. Are there specific user roles and permissions that need to be implemented?
 3. Can you provide more details on the publishing process to GSA marketplaces?
-4. Are there any specific data validation rules for the CSV content?
+4. What are the error handling requirements for upload and publishing processes?